Active Image Synthesis for Efficient Labeling: Related work

-There are also variations of GANs, which can generate images with given labels, including conditional GAN (CGAN) \cite{mirza2014conditional} and auxiliary classifier GAN (ACGAN) \cite{odena2017conditional}.
+Conditional GAN (CGAN) \cite{mirza2014conditional} and auxiliary classifier GAN (ACGAN) \cite{odena2017conditional} can generate images with given labels.
 Such models can be used to generate \textit{both} virtual images and the corresponding labels for data augmentation \cite{odena2017conditional,frid2018synthetic}.
-In our AISEL framework, we \textit{only} generates the input images, while the labels are acquired via physical experiments to incorporate complementary knowledge.
+In our AISEL framework, we \textit{only} generate the input images, while the labels are acquired via physical experiments to incorporate complementary knowledge.
 We will show that the proposed method has noticeable better predictive accuracy compared to the ACGAN-based method.

-\textbf{Transfer learning} is another popular approach for small-data learning tasks \cite{yosinski2014transferable,pan2010survey,shao2014transfer}.
+\textbf{Transfer learning} is another popular approach for small-data learning tasks \cite{yosinski2014transferable,shao2014transfer}.
 Adapting the models trained on natural images (mostly, ImageNet \cite{ImageNet_cvpr09}), researchers are able to fine-tune the pre-trained model coefficients to address the limitation imposed by the small sample size \cite{litjens2017survey}.
 This approach explores the visual cues extracted from natural images and assumes they are also useful in interpreting the training data at hand.
 However, for learning tasks in manufacturing and healthcare, the rationality of such an assumption is unclear.
 For example, comparing CT scans to natural images, (i) noticeable differences in image appearances are observed, and (ii) pixel intensity value has intrinsically different meanings.
 Nevertheless, transfer learning will be served as a baseline for the proposed framework.

-\textbf{Active learning} (or sequential experimental design \cite{winer1962statistical,wu2011experiments} in statistics literature) methods are also used for small-data learning with an oracle labeling method available \cite{settles.tr09,settles2012active}.
+\textbf{Active learning} (or sequential experimental design \cite{winer1962statistical} in statistics literature) methods are also used for small-data learning with an oracle labeling method available \cite{settles.tr09,settles2012active}.
 They aim to select the next ``good'' input data for labeling.
 Active learning methods are popular in traditional machine learning, with recent improvements for deep learning models \cite{gal2017deep,ducoffe2018adversarial}.
-Most active learning methods in literature assume that a sizeable \textit{unlabeled} dataset is available.
+Most active learning methods in the literature assume that a sizeable \textit{unlabeled} dataset is available.
 However, in manufacturing and healthcare applications, the unlabeled images are also difficult to acquire in nature.